 Next Steps If You’re Moving to Atlanta

 - If you’re preparing to move to Atlanta, it can be helpful to know how the change will affect your budget so you can plan accordingly.
 A financial advisor can help you navigate big life changes like a cross-country move, or just help you to meet your financial goals in general.
 A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and your goals.
-Then the program will narrow down your options to three fiduciaries who suit your needs.
+Then the program will narrow down your options to up to three financial advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.

 - If you’ll be switching jobs once you move, your paycheck could end up looking quite different than it does now.
 Try using our Georgia paycheck calculator to estimate what your new take-home pay will be.